Fort Lauderdale

 Factors to Be Aware of If You Are Considering a Short Sale Purchase in Florida

+If you are in a hurry to close on your new home, a short sale may not be for you.
 Short sales often involve multiple parties, including the seller, the buyer, the lender, and potentially other lien holders.
-Coordinating and obtaining approval from all parties can be time-consuming and may lead to delays and uncertainty.
-The process can be frustrating for both buyers and sellers who are seeking a more efficient transaction.
+It can be a time-consuming process to coordinate and obtain approval from all necessary parties, and delays are to be expected.
+The process can be frustrating for both buyers and sellers who are seeking a fast, efficient property transaction.

 In a short sale, the seller owes more on the mortgage than the property's current market value.
 Consequently, the lender's approval is required to accept a lower payoff amount.
 Lender negotiations and the decision-making process can be protracted and unpredictable, adding further uncertainty to the transaction.